krish-shahh/ZoomClone/README.md

-# ZoomClone-v1
+# ZoomClone

-ZoomClone-v1 is a video chat app that makes it easy to groups up with people you want to meet.
+ZoomClone is a video chat app that makes it easy to groups up with people you want to meet.

 ## Features: